-FOSSIL hunting has become part of my Timor focus and I have found several locations for ammonites,experienced different types of fossicking fun...and heard a story about bombs that fell in the war not going off when they fell within 2kms of AMMONITES or MUMMIES....so I set off in search of Mummies too.
-I found neither bombs nor mummies but it did provide a whole heap of entertainment.
+FOSSIL hunting has become part of my Timor focus and I have found several locations for ammonites,experienced different types of fossicking fun...and heard a story about bombs that fell in the war not going off if they fell within 2kms of AMMONITES or MUMMIES....so I set off in search of Mummies too.
+I did not find mummies but did find fossils and a whole heap of entertainment.
 I am making my way through the fossils, slowly, please contact me if you have any queries.

 Timor Treasures has an extensive selection of ikat weaving textiles suitable everyone and collectors and museums will find a range unequaled elsewhere on the internet.
 Scarves, Blankets, Sarongs.
 Each one unique.
 All handwoven on a simple backstrap loom and often using natural dyes such as indigo and handspun cotton.
 Masks, statues, betel nut containers and truly traditional tribal handcraft....can be found by browsing the categories to the left.
 Call me Julie Emery 0011 61 7 54491498 or email any questions > We do not take credit cards.
 Details for DD or EFT for Australian clients is in the shopping cart...just find and follow the prompts.
 If using Paypal please add 2.5% to cover the fees they charge us to receive your funds.

 Due to the challenges and variations involved in giving fair postage costs to our clients the shopping cart function is unable to add the cost of shipping.
-We have therefore created a table chart under................for you to gain an idea of the shipping cost.
+We are currently creating a table chart for you to gain an idea of the shipping cost.
+We hope to have this completed for use shortly.
 Follow the alphabet code at the end of each product description and apply it to either the international or national postage table.
 Place your order in the shopping cart then wait for an amended invoice from us before paying.
 Thanks for your understanding.
 You are welcome to email me first and we will provide a quote. firstname.lastname@example.org.

-Timor is a land of contrast which could not be shown more than by these OJEK riders who were having a free dress day.
-These tireless fellows ferry villagers and goods to and from their kampungs to the Trans the Timor Highway that runs like a twisted spine along the center of the island.
-The roads they traverse are like the ribs off the spine that carry hum of daily life in Timor are often treacherous and usually eroded and heavily potholed roads (lets not talk about wet season travel there).
+Timor is a land of contrast which could not be shown more clearly than by these OJEK riders who were having a free dress day.
+These tireless fellows ferry villagers and goods to and from their kampungs from the Trans the Timor Highway that runs like a twisted spine along the mountainous center of the island.
+The roads they traverse are like the ribs off the spine that carry hum of daily life in Timor are often treacherous and usually eroded and heavily potholed roads (and we are not even talking about wet season travel here).

-My Canadian compatriot Aja and I left the animist village of Boti late in the afternoon having gone in to pay our respects to the family after the death of the King Ama Usif Benu.
-We walked out along the river bed, as the sun was setting with miles to go, in the company of 2 Botinese traders.
-Simon ran off up a side track to get his son and a friend who would get us out of there and back main road to catch a night bus, ...that is when I found out just how amazing the OJEK riders (motorcycle taxis) are....forging along river beds, up hillsides rife with landslides, adhering to 10cm wide goat tracks all on scooters of 100cc or less...these guys are a doco waiting to be made!.
+My Canadian compatriot Aja and I left the animist village of Boti late one afternoon having gone in to pay our respects to the family after the death of the King Ama Usif Benu.
+We were walking out along the river bed, as the sun was setting with miles to go, in the company of 2 Botinese traders.
+It was clear after a few kilometers we were not going to make the main road before pitch dark so Pak Simon ran off up a side track and enlisted his son and a friend to get us to the main road to catch a night bus, ...that is when I found out just how amazing the OJEK riders (motorcycle taxis) are....forging along boulder strewn river beds, up steep hillsides rife with landslides, adhering to 10cm wide goat tracks all on scooters of 100cc or less...these guys are a doco waiting to be made!.